 1. How can students whose wellness may depend on College programs—counseling, the Health Center, SWAG, and more—access these support services?

-All offices will be providing services.
-You should reach out to the specific offices to discuss your needs.
-Students who are new to Bowdoin will be introduced to these services in their first semester on campus.
+All offices that support student health and wellness will be providing services to students on and off campus this fall.
+Students with specific questions should reach out directly to the appropriate office to discuss their needs and to develop a plan for how they can best access the appropriate services.
+Students who are new to Bowdoin will be introduced to these services during their first semester on campus.

 Bowdoin health insurance will be offered to all students.

 4. Will there be online health and wellness classes available?

 We are working to offer a robust schedule of classes on health and wellness that will be available to all students.

 5. Will there be digital opportunities to practice our faith and faith-related events with other Bowdoin students?